2014 KIA SOUL OVERVIEW

 The upright stance, squared shoulders and distinctive fender flares are instantly recognizable as Soul.
 Combining a longer 101.2-inch wheelbase (up 0.8 inches), overall width that’s broadened to 70.9 inches (increased by 0.6 inches) and a reduced overall height of 63.0 inches (decreased by 0.4 inches), adds a more aggressive edge to the all-new Soul’s appearance.
 Likewise, the wraparound greenhouse, high-mounted tail lights and upright stance are all hallmark design elements.
 Premium touches such as available LED front positioning lights and rear LED “halo” lights help connect Soul to siblings within the Kia lineup that share similar design cues, such as the 2014 Sorento CUV and 2014 Forte sedan.

 Exterior Track’ster similarities are easy to spot.
 The large trapezoidal lower air intake is nearly a direct carryover from the concept, and the location of the available fog lights – down low and pushed to the leading edges – mirror those found on the Track’ster.
 Kia’s signature grille is present, but it’s been reworked to more closely resemble the concept.
-Adding a touch of flare, the unique “floating” body-color panel inset into the lift gate originated with the Track’ster as well.
+Adding a touch of flair, the unique “floating” body-color panel inset into the lift gate originated with the Track’ster as well.
 Subtle enhancements include a wider (by 2.4 inches over the previous Soul) opening for the lift gate, allowing Soul to swallow more stuff.

 Overall, the design team paid particular attention to instilling a more premium look and feel to the 2014 Soul’s interior.
 Liberal applications of soft-touch materials are found on the instrument panel, center console and door panels.
 Details such as available leather trimmed seating with improved lateral and thigh support, and the use of high-gloss piano-black trim pieces on the center console and dash elevate the Soul’s interior to new levels of sophistication.